What Makes Covenant Children's Unique?

 only American College of Surgeons Pediatric National Safety Quality Improvement

-The National Surgical Quality Improvement Program (NSQIP) is the premiere
+The Pediatric National Surgical Quality Improvement Program (NSQIP) is

-pediatric surgical quality improvement program in the nation.
-We are the
+the premiere pediatric surgical quality improvement program in the nation.

-of 9 hospitals in Texas and 1 of 141 in the world that participate.
+In fact we're 1 of only 9 hospitals in Texas that participate.
 We

 provide surgical data, including 30-day outcomes data, on specific high-risk,